icon-project/documentation/score/writing-score.md

 Parses a JSON string src and converts to a python object

-## Invoking Other SCORE Functions
+## Invoking Other SCORE Methods

 ### InterfaceScore
-InterfaceScore is an interface class used to invoke other SCORE’s function.
+InterfaceScore is an interface class used to invoke other SCORE’s method.
-This interface should be used instead of legacy ‘call’ function.
+This interface should be used instead of legacy ‘call’ method.
 Usage syntax is as follows.

 ```python
 class TokenInterface(InterfaceScore):